-MHP has successfully carried out more than 60 national and international projects.
+PSP has successfully carried out more than 60 national and international projects.
 We conduct research and analyses, carry out trainings, run advocacy campaigns and monitor human rights, participate in policy making and educate the public about mental health from a biopsychosocial, individual-oriented, and human rights-based perspective.

 Furthermore, we are also working in the field of development cooperation.
 In the past year, with local partners we have been promoting deinstitutionalization and community-based services for people with psychosocial and/or intellectual disabilities in Belarus and Ukraine.

 As violations of human rights are detrimental to the mental health of society and individuals, the principle of the indivisibility of human rights is of crucial importance to us.
 Therefore, we are actively pursuing networking.
-MHP is a member of Coalition of Human Rights Organizations, Lithuanian Disability Forum, Coalition “I can live”, Development cooperation platform, Informal coalition of non-governmental organizationsfor children’s rights, Coalition „Mental health 2030”.
+PSP is a member of Coalition of Human Rights Organizations, Lithuanian Disability Forum, Coalition “I can live”, Development cooperation platform, Informal coalition of non-governmental organizationsfor children’s rights, Coalition „Mental health 2030”.

-- Respect for human rights and individuality
+- Respect for human rights;

-- Transparency and Independence
+- Inclusion and diversity;

-- Openness and Cooperation
+- Openness and Cooperation;

-- Self-reflection and progress
+- Self-reflection and constant imrpovement

 Members of the board: